IHE/ITI.Finance/input/pagecontent/volume-1.md

 to input the beneficiary information in the Financing and Insurance System.

 1. Amara arrives at the home of the beneficiaries who identify themselves with their national ID card(s).
-1. Amara queries the existence of the beneficiaries from the central ID or beneficiary register through the enrollment app on her tablet.
-The client register returns basic attributes of the beneficiaries (e.g. full names, address, birth date etc)
+1. Amara queries the central Finance and Insurance System (FIS) for the appropriate Insurance Plan.
-1. Amara captures all additional data needed for enrollment into a specific insurance scheme and submits it to the central Finance and Insurance System (FIS).
+1. Amara captures all additional data needed for enrollment into a specific insurance scheme and submits it to the central FIS.
-1. The eligibility of the beneficiary for this specific scheme is verified by either manual or automatic processes suing the FIS.
+1. The eligibility of the beneficiary for this specific scheme is verified by either manual or automatic processes using the FIS.
 1. If the eligibility criteria are fulfilled, the beneficiary / household is being enrolled into the scheme in the FIS by creating a policy.
 1. optionally: The FIS updates the insuree or policy number to the client register.
 1. The FIS return a status notification about the successful enrollment back to the enrollment app.